-$$P(l_0 - u)\cos(\alpha) - 3R(l_0 - u)\sin(\alpha) = 0$$

-$$S - R\cos(\alpha) - (P/3)\sin(\alpha) - N_b^0 = 0$$ (5)
+$$P(l_0 - u)\cos(\alpha) - 3R(l_0 - u)\sin(\alpha) = 0, S - R\cos(\alpha) - (P/3)\sin(\alpha) - N_b^0 = 0.$$ (5)

-The relation between the force in the strut S and the lateral deflection of the middle section $w_m$ is applied as in Eq.
-(7), which is further explained below.
+The relation between the force in the strut S and the lateral deflection of the middle section w_m is applied as in equation (7), which is further explained below.

-Nonlinear system of equations (5) has two unknown values $\alpha$ and u.
-The prestressing force $N_b{}^0$ is constant and chosen at the prestressing phase.
-External load P is substituted by summing the incremental values of $\Delta P$ .
-In order to draw the equilibrium paths, the system (5) is solved multiple times for an increasing value of P in each iteration.
-Here, we use Matlab [38] fsolve function, which numerically finds the solution.
+A nonlinear system of equations (5) has two unknown values α and u.
+The prestressing force N_b^0 is constant and chosen at the prestressing phase.
+External load P is substituted by summing the incremental values of ΔP .
+To draw the equilibrium paths, the system (5) is solved multiple times for an increasing value of P in each iteration.
+Here, we use the Matlab [38] fsolve function, which numerically finds the solution.

-The presented model presents only the behaviour of the strut in its plane.
+The presented model demonstrates only the behaviour of the strut in its plane.
 The module also rotates along the vertical, central axis z, which generates additional and main vertical displacements due to rigid body movements of struts.
-This movements are connected with the infinitesimal mechanisms and can achieve significant values even thou the loading may be relatively small.
-The purpose of the presented three-parameter model is to present a discussion in the next subchapter.
+These movements are connected with the infinitesimal mechanisms and can achieve significant values even thou the loading may be relatively small.
+The purpose of the presented three-parameter model is to present a discussion in the next section.